Nerolation/graphsense-tagpacks/README.md

 # GraphSense TagPacks

 A TagPack is a collection of cryptoasset attribution tags with associated provenance and categorization metadata.
-This repository provides
+This repository

-* a common structure (schema) for TagPacks
+* defines a common structure (schema) for TagPacks
+* provides a curated collecting of TagPacks collect from public sources
 * a tool for validating and ingesting TagPacks into [Apache Cassandra][cassandra]
-* a curated Git infrastructure for collaboratively collecting TagPacks from public sources

 ## TagPack